 “After he said this, he showed them his hands and his side.
 Then the disciples rejoiced when they saw the Lord.” vs. 20

-Thought for the Day: How has my suffering shaped my witness?
+Thought for the Day: How do people react to my scars?